2009 Summer Deaflympics: Emblem

 The emblem comes from the shape of the Chinese character for north (北 (běi, pei^{3})), representing the host city Taipei (臺北 (Tʻai²-pei³, Táiběi)), with an ear representing the Deaflympics, and a figure as the main body representing the athletes.
 The design uses the blue, white and red color scheme of the national flag and simple, flowing calligraphic lines, evoking the "image of running man".
 It symbolizes the courageous spirits of the athletes as they excel and meet the challenges as well as the vitality of Taiwan.

 Motto

 The 2009 Summer Deaflympics motto is "Power in me!".
 The Chinese version is "無聲的力量" (literally, "The Power of Silence").

 Mascots

-The Games' mascots are one male and one female Taipei green treefrogs.
+The Games' mascots are two Taipei tree frogs (one male and one female).
 The mascots have their arms wide open, in a welcoming pose that looks like the Chinese character "北", which represents the host city Taipei.

 A mascot naming contest was held by the Organising Committee.
 The names chosen are "Peace" for the male frog mascot and "Love" for the female frog mascot.